armercier/seismic-Facies-Identification/README.md

 # Seismic Facies Identification

-This repo contains all my code and routines in this AICrowd challenge challenge
+This repo contains all my code and routines in this AICrowd challenge.

-This repo contains an requirements.txt, wich is use to install all depedencies
+This repo contains an requirements.txt, which is use to install all depedencies.